 - The Annual budget report is available at the association office and copies will be provided upon request at the expense of the Association.
 Copies of the reserve study, and monthly board meeting minutes are on file in the association office for membership review. - 2.
-At present the Association projects a December 31, 2022 balance of \$589,984 in the reserve fund (64.8% of the current projected replacement value totaling \$909,873 for all components).
-The 2023 budget reflects \$105,262 for reserve replacement and \$20,000 for capital improvements (capital improvements to be covered by existing operating/lake trail funds, not by 2023 annual dues). - 3.
-A comprehensive onsite reserve study was conducted in 2021 and is updated annually, in accordance with section 5550 of the California Civil Code.
+At present the Association projects a December 31, 2025 balance of \$330,150 in the reserve fund (36% of the current projected replacement value totaling \$917,119 for all components).
+The 2025 budget reflects \$120,500 for reserve replacement and \$13,000 for capital improvements. - 3.
+A comprehensive onsite reserve study was conducted in 2024 and is updated annually, in accordance with section 5550 of the California Civil Code.
 The common areas by component, which the Association is obligated to replace in the future, have been identified in the Replacement Reserve Plan.
 Common area items, unless part of a group of similar items, with current replacement costs of less than \$1,000 generally have been excluded from the reserve study and will be included in normal maintenance costs in the association's operating budget.
 The current replacement costs, the remaining useful lives and the useful lives after replacement have been based on historical original costs and management and contractor estimates.
 When it becomes apparent that excluded items will be replaced in the future, and the amounts and timing can be determined with a reasonable degree of accuracy, the common area items can be added to the replacement study and the annual provision adjusted to provide funds over the remaining useful lives of the item.
-The Association will either include in the operation budget or in special assessments the cost of common area items requiring replacement, which are unplanned because their replacement cost cannot be presently forecast.
-The levy of a special assessment is not foreseen for the vear 2023. - 4.
-The Association meets all insurance requirements of the State: Property \$3,270,000 (\$1,000 deductible), Liability \$4,000,000 (no deductible), provided by Farmers Insurance.
-Directors' & Officers \$2,000,000 (\$5,000 deductible) provided by Philadelphia Insurance, and Umbrella \$5,000,000 provided by National Union Fire Insurance; Workers Compensation provided by Amtrust.
+The Association will either include in the operation budget or special assessments the cost of common area items requiring replacement, which are unplanned because their replacement cost cannot be presently forecasted.
+The levy of a special assessment is not foreseen for the year 2025. - 4.
+The Association meets all insurance requirements of the State: Property \$4,238,000 (\$5,000 deductible) and Liability \$4,000,000 provided by Farmers Insurance.
+Directors & Officers \$2,000,000 (\$5,000 deductible) provided by Philadelphia Insurance.
+Excess Liability Insurance \$5,000,000 provided by StarStone Specialty Insurance Company.
+Swim Liability \$3,000,000 provided by Markel Insurance.
+Workers' Compensation provided by Amtrust.
 This summary of the association's policies of insurance provides only certain information, as required by subdivision (e) of Section 5300 of the Civil Code and should not be considered a substitute for the complete policy terms and conditions contained in the actual policies of insurance.
 Any association member may, upon request and provision of reasonable notice, review the association's insurance policies and, upon request and payment of reasonable duplication charges, obtain copies of those policies.
 Although the association maintains the policies of insurance specified in this summary, the association's policies of insurance will not cover your property, including personal property or real property improvements to or around your dwelling, or personal injuries or other losses that occur within or around your dwelling.
 Even if a loss is covered, you may nevertheless be responsible for paying all or a portion of any deductible that applies.
 Association members should consult with their individual insurance broker or agent for appropriate additional coverage.